dhm-org/dhm_suite/README.md

 `sudo ./install.sh -all`

+To setup only the DHMx without the camera drivers, run the following:

+`sudo ./install.sh -dhmx`

 This install script has options in case you want to do a step at a time.

 > usage:  install.sh [options]
 >
 > where options are as follows:
 > -all        Setup environment, install drivers, and install suite software
+> -dhmx       Setup environment, install shampoo-lite, dhmsw, and dhm_gui (all except camserver and drivers)
 > -verbose    Display instruction verbose to standard out
 > -env        Environment setup
 > -drivers    Install external drivers required.